Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chronic hepatitis is a polyetiological diffuse inflammatory process in the liver that lasts for more than 6 months (Recommendations of the European (Rome, 1988) and World (Los Angeles, 1994) congresses of gastroenterologists).
-Unlike cirrhosis of the liver in chronic hepatitis does not violate the architectonics of the liver.
+Chronic hepatitis is a polyetiological diffuse inflammatory process in the liver, lasting more than 6 months (Recommendations of the European (Rome, 1988) and World (Los Angeles, 1994) Congresses of Gastroenterologists).
+Unlike liver cirrhosis, chronic hepatitis does not disrupt the liver architecture.

 The main causes are viral hepatitis B or C, autoimmune processes (autoimmune hepatitis) and drugs.
-Many patients have no history of acute hepatitis, and the first sign of chronic hepatitis is an asymptomatic increase in the level of aminotransferases.
-In some patients, the first manifestation of the disease is cirrhosis of the liver or its complications (for example, portal hypertension).
-A liver biopsy is necessary to confirm the diagnosis, classification and severity of the process.
+Many patients have no history of acute hepatitis, and the first sign of chronic hepatitis is an asymptomatic increase in aminotransferase levels.
+In some patients, the first manifestation of the disease is liver cirrhosis or its complications (eg, portal hypertension).
+Liver biopsy is necessary to confirm the diagnosis, classify and determine the severity of the process.

-Therapy is aimed at treating complications and the underlying cause (eg, glucocorticoids in autoimmune hepatitis, antiviral therapy for viral hepatitis).
-Liver transplantation, as a rule, is shown at the final stage of the disease development.
+Therapy is aimed at treating complications and the underlying cause (e.g. glucocorticoids for autoimmune hepatitis, antiviral therapy for viral hepatitis).
+Liver transplantation is usually indicated at the final stage of the disease.

 Chronic hepatitis is a widespread disease.
-According to the data of AF Bluger and N. Novitsky (1984), the prevalence of chronic hepatitis is 50-60 patients per 100 000 population.
+According to A. F. Bluger and N. Novitsky (1984), the prevalence of chronic hepatitis is 50-60 patients per 100,000 population.

 What causes chronic hepatitis?

-As a rule, hepatitis is defined as chronic with a duration of the disease for more than 6 months, although these time frames are conditional.
-Hepatitis B virus (HBV) and hepatitis C virus (HCV) are the most frequent causes of chronic hepatitis; 5-10% of cases of HBV infection (with or without co-infection with hepatitis D virus) and approximately 75% of cases of HCV infection go to chronic form.
+Chronic hepatitis is generally defined as a disease lasting more than 6 months, although this time frame is arbitrary.
+Hepatitis B virus (HBV) and hepatitis C virus (HCV) are the most common causes of chronic hepatitis; 5-10% of HBV infections (with or without hepatitis D coinfection) and approximately 75% of HCV infections become chronic.
 Hepatitis A and E viruses do not cause chronic hepatitis.
-Although the mechanism of the development of the chronic process is not completely clarified, liver damage is mainly determined by the body's immune response to infection.
+Although the mechanism for the development of chronicity is not fully understood, liver damage is determined primarily by the body's immune response to infection.

 Many cases are idiopathic.
-In a high percentage of cases of idiopathic chronic hepatitis, it is possible to detect pronounced signs of immune hepatocellular injury (autoimmune hepatitis), including the presence of serological immune markers; association with histocompatibility antigens haplotypes characteristic of autoimmune diseases (eg, HLA-B1, HLA-B8, HLA-DR3, HLA-DR4); prevalence of T-lymphocytes and plasma cells in histological preparations of the affected areas of the liver; disorders of cellular immunity and immunoregulatory function in in vitro studies; association with other autoimmune diseases (eg, rheumatoid arthritis, autoimmune hemolytic anemia, proliferative glomerulonephritis), and a positive response to therapy with glucocorticoids or immunosuppressants.
-Sometimes chronic hepatitis has manifestations of both autoimmune hepatitis, and other chronic liver disorders (eg, primary biliary cirrhosis, chronic viral hepatitis).
-These states are called cross-over syndromes.
+A high percentage of cases of idiopathic chronic hepatitis have prominent features of immune hepatocellular injury (autoimmune hepatitis), including the presence of serologic immune markers; association with histocompatibility antigen haplotypes characteristic of autoimmune diseases (eg, HLA-B1, HLA-B8, HLA-DR3, HLA-DR4); predominance of T lymphocytes and plasma cells in histologic preparations of liver lesions; impaired cellular immunity and immunoregulatory function in vitro studies; association with other autoimmune diseases (eg, rheumatoid arthritis, autoimmune hemolytic anemia, proliferative glomerulonephritis) and a positive response to glucocorticoid or immunosuppressant therapy.
+Sometimes chronic hepatitis has manifestations of both autoimmune hepatitis and another chronic liver disorder (eg, primary biliary cirrhosis, chronic viral hepatitis).
+These conditions are called overlap syndromes.

-Many medications, including isoniazid, methyldopa, nitrofurans and sometimes paracetamol, can cause chronic hepatitis.
-The mechanism of hepatitis development depends on the drug and may include a modified immune response, the formation of cytotoxic intermediate metabolites or genetically caused metabolic disorders.
+Many drugs, including isoniazid, methyldopa, nitrofurans, and sometimes paracetamol, can cause chronic hepatitis.
+The mechanism of hepatitis depends on the drug and may involve an altered immune response, the formation of cytotoxic intermediates, or genetically determined metabolic disorders.

-Other causes of chronic hepatitis include alcoholic hepatitis and non-alcoholic steatohepatitis.
-More rarely, the cause of chronic hepatitis is a deficiency of α 1 -antitrypsin or Wilson's disease.
+Other causes of chronic hepatitis include alcoholic hepatitis and nonalcoholic steatohepatitis.
+Less commonly, chronic hepatitis is caused by alpha 1 -antitrypsin deficiency or Wilson's disease.

-Previously, chronic hepatitis was classified based on the histological pattern and chronic persistent hepatitis, chronic lobular and chronic active hepatitis were isolated.
-The latter classification takes into account the etiology, the intensity of inflammation and necrosis (severity), as well as the degree of fibrosis (stage), determined by histological examination.
+Previously, chronic hepatitis was classified based on histological features and included chronic persistent hepatitis, chronic lobular hepatitis, and chronic active hepatitis.
+The latter classification takes into account the etiology, intensity of inflammation and necrosis (severity), and degree of fibrosis (stage), determined by histological examination.
 Inflammation and necrosis are potentially reversible; fibrosis is usually irreversible.

 Causes of chronic hepatitis

-Clinical manifestations are different.
-Approximately one-third of cases develop after acute hepatitis, but more often gradually.
-In many patients, the disease is asymptomatic, especially with chronic HCV infection.
-Often there are signs such as malaise, anorexia and fast fatigue, sometimes with subfebrile temperature and undefined discomfort in the upper abdomen.
+The clinical manifestations are variable.
+In about one third of cases they develop after acute hepatitis, but most often gradually.
+Many patients are asymptomatic, especially in chronic HCV infection.
+Signs such as malaise, anorexia, and fatigue often appear, sometimes with low-grade fever and vague discomfort in the upper abdomen.
 Jaundice is usually absent.
-Often, especially with HCV infection, the first clinical manifestations are signs of chronic liver disease (eg, splenomegaly, vascular spiders or asterisks, palmar erythema, pain in the right side ).
-In some patients with chronic hepatitis, cholestasis can develop.
-In the autoimmune process, especially in young women, the manifestation of the disease can involve virtually any body system and include signs such as acne, amenorrhea, arthralgia, ulcerative colitis, pulmonary fibrosis, thyroiditis, nephritis and hemolytic anemia.
+Often, especially in HCV infection, the first clinical manifestations are signs of chronic liver disease (eg, splenomegaly, vascular spiders or stars, palmar erythema, pain in the right side ).
+Some patients with chronic hepatitis may develop cholestasis.
+In the autoimmune process, especially in young women, disease manifestations may involve virtually any body system and include such features as acne, amenorrhea, arthralgia, ulcerative colitis, pulmonary fibrosis, thyroiditis, nephritis, and hemolytic anemia.

-Chronic HCV infection is sometimes accompanied by lichen planus (Wilson's lichen), skin-mucous vasculitis, glomerulonephritis, late cutaneous porphyria and, possibly, non-Hodgkin's B-cell lymphoma.
-Approximately 1% of patients develop cryoglobulinemia with fatigue, myalgia, arthralgia, neuropathy, glomerulonephritis and skin rash (hives, purpura, or leukocytoclastic vasculitis); more characteristic is asymptomatic cryoglobulinemia.
+Chronic HCV infection is sometimes associated with lichen planus (Wilson's lichen), mucocutaneous vasculitis, glomerulonephritis, porphyria cutanea tarda, and possibly non-Hodgkin's B-cell lymphoma.
+About 1% of patients develop cryoglobulinemia with fatigue, myalgias, arthralgias, neuropathy, glomerulonephritis, and rashes (urticaria, purpura, or leukocytoclastic vasculitis); asymptomatic cryoglobulinemia is more common.

 Diagnosis of chronic hepatitis

-Diagnosis should be expected in patients with similar symptoms, with occasional detection of an increase in the level of aminotransferases and if there is an indication in the history of acute hepatitis.
-Functional hepatic tests (if not previously studied) are investigated, which should include the determination of the level of ALT and ACT, alkaline phosphatase and bilirubin in serum.
-An increase in the level of aminotransferase is the most characteristic laboratory evidence.
-Although enzyme levels may vary, they are typically 100-500 IU / L. ALT is usually higher than ACT.
-Aminotransferase levels in chronic hepatitis can be normal if the course of the disease is stable, especially with HCV infection.
+The diagnosis should be considered in patients with similar symptoms, incidental findings of elevated aminotransferases, and a history of acute hepatitis.
+Liver function tests (if not previously done) should include serum ALT and AST, alkaline phosphatase, and bilirubin.
+Elevated aminotransferases are the most characteristic laboratory finding.
+Although enzyme levels may vary, they are usually 100–500 IU/L. ALT is usually higher than AST.
+Aminotransferase levels may be normal in chronic hepatitis if the disease is stable, especially in HCV infection.

-Alkaline phosphatase is usually normal or slightly elevated, but sometimes it can be noticeably high.
-Bilirubin, as a rule, is within the norm with a mild course and no progression of the disease.
-However, changes in these laboratory tests are not specific and may be a consequence of other diseases, such as alcoholic liver disease, recurrence of acute viral hepatitis and primary biliary cirrhosis.
+Alkaline phosphatase is usually normal or slightly elevated, but may occasionally be markedly elevated.
+Bilirubin is usually normal in mild cases and without progression of the disease.
+However, changes in these laboratory tests are not specific and may be due to other diseases, such as alcoholic liver disease, recurrent acute viral hepatitis, and primary biliary cirrhosis.

-If the results of laboratory tests confirm the clinical manifestations of hepatitis, serological tests for viruses are performed to exclude HBV and HCV.
-If these studies do not confirm a viral etiology, further research is needed.
-Initially, studies include the determination of autoantibodies, immunoglobulins, and the level of a1-antitrypsin.
-Children and adolescents undergo a screening examination for Wilson's disease with the determination of the level of ceruloplasmin.
-The detected increases in serum immunoglobulins suggest chronic autoimmune hepatitis, but are not final.
-Autoimmune hepatitis is usually diagnosed by the presence of antinuclear antibodies (AHA) in titres more than 1:80 (in adults) or 1:20 (in children), anti-smooth muscle antibodies or antibodies to liver microsomes and kidney type 1 (anti-LKMI).
+If laboratory test results confirm clinical manifestations of hepatitis, serologic tests for viruses are performed to exclude HBV and HCV.
+If these tests do not confirm a viral etiology, further testing is necessary.
+Initial tests include determination of autoantibodies, immunoglobulins, and alpha1-antitrypsin levels.
+Children and adolescents are screened for Wilson's disease with determination of ceruloplasmin levels.
+Elevated serum immunoglobulins suggest chronic autoimmune hepatitis, but are not definitive.
+Autoimmune hepatitis is usually diagnosed by the presence of antinuclear antibodies (ANA) in titers greater than 1:80 (in adults) or 1:20 (in children), anti-smooth muscle antibodies, or liver and kidney microsome type 1 antibodies (anti-LKMI).

-In contrast to acute hepatitis, a liver biopsy is necessary if there is a suspicion of chronic hepatitis.
-Certain cases of chronic hepatitis can be manifested only by insignificant hepatocellular necrosis and inflammatory cell infiltration, usually in the area of portal venules, with normal acinar architectonics and little fibrosis or no fibrosis at all.
-Such cases rarely appear clinically and, as a rule, do not transform into cirrhosis of the liver.
-In more severe cases, biopsy usually reveals periportal necrosis with mononuclear cell infiltration, accompanied by periportal fibrosis and proliferation of bile ducts of varying severity.
-Acinar architectonics can be deformed by zones of damage and fibrosis, sometimes obvious cirrhosis of the liver is combined with signs of ongoing hepatitis.
-A biopsy is also performed to assess the severity and stage of the disease.
+In contrast to acute hepatitis, liver biopsy is necessary when chronic hepatitis is suspected.
+Certain cases of chronic hepatitis may present only with mild hepatocellular necrosis and inflammatory cell infiltration, usually in the area of the portal venules, with normal acinar architecture and little or no fibrosis.
+Such cases are rarely clinically evident and usually do not progress to cirrhosis.
+In more severe cases, biopsy usually reveals periportal necrosis with mononuclear cell infiltration, accompanied by periportal fibrosis and bile duct proliferation of varying severity.
+The acinar architecture may be distorted by areas of injury and fibrosis, and sometimes overt cirrhosis is associated with features of ongoing hepatitis.
+Biopsy is also performed to assess the severity and stage of the disease.

-In most cases, a specific cause of chronic hepatitis can not be established on the basis of a biopsy, although cases caused by HBV infection can be differentiated by the presence of hepatocytes such as "frosted glass" and special coloration of HBV components.
-Autoimmune hepatitis usually has more pronounced lymphocytic and plasma cell infiltration.
-Patients with histological but non-serological signs of chronic autoimmune hepatitis should be diagnosed with different variants of it; many of them can correspond to cross-over syndromes.
+In most cases, a specific cause of chronic hepatitis cannot be identified by biopsy, although cases due to HBV infection can be differentiated by the presence of ground-glass hepatocytes and specific staining of HBV components.
+Autoimmune hepatitis usually has more prominent lymphocytic and plasma cell infiltration.
+Patients with histologic but not serologic evidence of chronic autoimmune hepatitis should be evaluated for its various variants; many of these may correspond to overlap syndromes.

-Serum albumin and albumin should be examined to assess the severity of the process; liver failure is characterized by a low level of albumin and prolonged PV.
-If symptoms or signs of cryoglobulinemia develop in chronic hepatitis, especially in chronic hepatitis C, cryoglobulin levels and rheumatoid factor should be investigated; high levels of rheumatoid factor and low levels of complement also suggest cryoglobulinemia.
+Serum albumin and PT should be measured to assess the severity of the process; low albumin and prolonged PT are characteristic of liver failure.
+If symptoms or signs of cryoglobulinemia develop in chronic hepatitis, especially in chronic hepatitis C, cryoglobulin levels and rheumatoid factor should be measured; high rheumatoid factor levels and low complement levels also suggest cryoglobulinemia.

 What do need to examine?